timholy/SnoopCompile.jl/docs/src/snoopi_deep.md

 If you see this, all's well.
 A non-empty list might indicate method invalidations, which can be checked (in a fresh session) by running the identical workload with [`@snoopr`](@ref).

+!!! warning
+    Rampant invalidation can make the process of analyzing `tinf` more confusing: "why am I getting reinference of this `MethodInstance` when I `precompile`d it?"
+Routine use of `staleinstances` at the beginning can save you some head-scratching later.

 !!! tip
     Your workload may load packages and/or (re)define methods; these can be sources of invalidation and therefore non-empty output